Click below to find out more about being a Faculty Rep:

 The Reps within each faculty work as a team to ensure that there is effective representation for all students in the faculty.

 As a devolved university, these faculty-level meetings are critical in shaping the learning experience of the students within the faculty.
-Key decisions and policies are created and passed at these meetings and to be valuable contributors, Faculty Reps must keep in regular contact with the students of the faculty, and attend any advanced representation training that is offerend.
+Key decisions and policies are created and passed at these meetings and to be valuable contributors, Faculty Reps must keep in regular contact with the students of the faculty, and attend the advanced representation training.
 They are fully supported in their role by the Students’ Association.

 More about the role and responsibilities please!